The Second Mile: Revenue and major donors

 The Second Mile had three offices in Pennsylvania, with headquarters in the municipality of State College, Pennsylvania.
 The charity's revenue, primarily from donations and fundraisers such as golf tournaments, was $3 million in 2009.
 Major companies and foundations that have given to The Second Mile include Bank of America, BNY Mellon, the Hershey Company, Merck, State Farm, Sheetz, U.S. Steel Corp., PepsiCo, Frito-Lay, local Walmarts and newspapers.
 The charity’s president for 28 years, Jack Raykovitz (who resigned when Sandusky was charged), had earned $133,000 in 2009, while his wife and longtime Second Mile executive vice-president, Katherine Genovese, received $100,000 for her duties that same year.

-The Second Mile child sex abuse scandal
+Scandal and closure

 The Second Mile's Founder, Jerry Sandusky, was arrested on charges of child sexual abuse in November 2011.
 In June 2012, he was found guilty on 45 of the 48 counts against him.
 Sandusky met all of the victims through The Second Mile.
 After the initial charges, Angels in Adoption rescinded its earlier 2002 award to Sandusky for his work with The Second Mile "in light of the serious allegations against him, and to preserve the integrity of the Angels in Adoption program."